-Group 2: You are the court manager and have assessed the damages.
-You have to decide what to do about the waterlogged accounting department.
+Group 2: You are the fiscal manager and have assessed the damages.
+You must decide what to do about the waterlogged accounting department.
 You also need to assess the damage to the computer server room.
 You are responsible for facilitating all repairs and replacements.
 What do you do?